albertjon-0915/vending-machine-vue/README.md

 ![alt text](image-4.png)

-## 4. Hit ok and it will display the change
+## 4. Hit ok and it will compute and display the change

 ![alt text](image-3.png)